Festivals & Events

 Kawahira Hanataue 川平町花田植え

-A rarely seen, very colorful and musical traditional agricultural festival
+A rare colorful and musical agricultural festival

 Watch brightly dressed musicians accompany saotome, planting maidens, as the deities are called upon to bless this year's rice planting.
-Enjoy witnessing a rite that was once commonplace but now has almost disappeared.
+Enjoy witnessing a traditional rite that was once commonplace but now has almost disappeared.

 - Delicious local food on sale under the awnings